Randy Miller Lebedoff

 Lebedoff began her legal career in Minneapolis, Minnesota, in the offices of Faegre and Benson.
 She would ultimately rise to be a partner in the firm, specializing in business litigation, with a focus on antitrust and other commercial litigation.
 In 1989 she became Vice President and General Counsel for the Minneapolis based Star Tribune Media Co., LLC.
 She left the Star Tribune in 2001, accepting a similar position at Twin Cities Public Television, but returned to the media company in 2001 as Senior Vice President and General Counsel.

 Lebedoff has served as President of the Minnesota Newspaper Association, as well as a board member of multiple Twin Cities nonprofits.
-Randy Lebedoff was awarded an Indiana University Maurer School of Law Distinguished Service Award in 2016.
+Randy Lebedoff was awarded an Indiana University Maurer School of Law Distinguished Service Award in 2016 and was inducted into the Law School’s Academy of Law Alumni Fellows in 2021.

 Maurer Alumni, Distinguished Service Award, Star Tribune